 I was productive in the middle of the month, reading lots of books, writing consistently, and getting my work in on time.
 But, then something happened.
-I didn’t know what kind of invisible demon ghost that violated me in my sleep, but everything just feels a bit harder to do when I woke up the next day.
+I didn’t know what kind of invisible demon ghost had violated me in my sleep, but everything just felt a bit harder to do when I woke up the next day.

 I can’t even remember why I was productive in the first place.
-To make matters worse, it starts to seep into the other areas of my life, the thought dawns on me to write, and I too lazy to do it.
+To make matters worse, it started to seep into the other areas of my life, I had the desire to write, but I was too lazy to do it.

-So, I skip writing that day.
-One day turns into two days; two days turns into three days.
+So, I skipped writing that day.
+One day turned into two days; two days turned into three days.
 I started to watch tv and spent time just sleeping.
-I don’t really feel like doing anything.
-I don’t know what to do with myself.
+I didn’t really feel like doing anything.
+I didn’t know what to do with myself.

 I started to wonder myself, how did I get here?

-Why do I not being as productive as I would like to be?
+Why am I not being as productive as I would like to be?

-I don not what happened to me, and how do I get out of this feeling?
+I do not know what happened to me, and how do I get out of this feeling?

-I then watch YouTube hoping to find something that strikes a chord with me, and I will get inspired.
+I then watched YouTube hoping to find something that would strike a chord with me, and I will get inspired.
 I, then, come across a video that talks about a mental rut.

 The mental rut is a state of mind where you feel stuck, purposeless, and unable to motivate yourself.
 And doing anything that day can be difficult.
 Days like these will come unexpectedly, seemingly out of nowhere, and can last for days or even weeks.

 Sometimes, we think that to take action on anything, we need to be motivated to do that, and motivation comes when we are inspired by something.
-I browsed Youtube to find some inspiration, for instance, and the video shared about something that strikes a chord with me, and I am inspired to take action.
+I browsed YouTube to find some inspiration, for instance, and the video shared about something that struck a chord with me, and I was inspired to take action.

 Thing I learn

-However, from the video, I learned that the inspiration I have got, served as the adequate motivation to take action on my goals, but do something principle dictates that inspiration motivation action is not a linear sequence.
+However, from the video, I learnt that the inspiration I have got, served as the adequate motivation to take action on my goals, but the ‘do something’ principle dictates that inspiration motivation action is not a linear sequence.
 It’s an endless loop, and we can start wherever we want to start.

 He said that It’s for more efficient to start with action and let that action become the inspiration and the motivation necessary to take further action.